Colorado Ski Resorts Wary Of Marijuana Tourists

 San Miguel County Sheriff Bill Masters, whose county includes the Telluride Ski Resort, said enforcing laws about no public consumption of marijuana would be difficult for so-called infused pot products that are edible and mind-altering.

 "Is seeing people passing around a lollipop probable cause to take some enforcement action?
 Probably not," he said.

 Denver police and the Colorado State Patrol reported a smooth first day of legal pot sales in the state.

-Colorado has acted faster to authorize sales than Washington state, whose voters legalized marijuana at the same time as Colorado in 2012.
+Colorado has acted faster to authorise sales than Washington state, whose voters legalised marijuana at the same time as Colorado in 2012.
 Washington is scheduled to open its first retail establishments later this year.